Common Space Reservations

-Mount Holyoke College makes available the opportunity for students and to host Small Private Events (SPE's) in the Common Spaces of Residence Halls.
-As the name implies, these are small (less than 50 attendees max) and private (not publicly advertised & by an individual invitation only) events that must meet specific criteria for approval.
-An SPE is the outlet for small gatherings like birthday parties, holiday gatherings, TV sports viewing, etc. that won’t be comfortable or, let’s face it, as much fun in the cramped space of a res hall room.
-If you think your program or party ambitions are too large for an SPE, or if you are working as a student organization to plan an event, or if you are trying to host an event with bartending as part of the event talk with Student Programs about other options.
+Mount Holyoke College makes available the opportunity for students to host small, community friendly events in the Common Spaces of Residence Halls, like hall bonding activities, holiday gatherings, game nights, TV & sports viewing, etc. that won’t be comfortable or, let’s face it, as much fun in the cramped space of a res hall room.
+If you think your program or party ambitions are too large for a Common Space, or you need campus services, or if you are trying to host an event with bartending as part of the event please talk with Student Programs about other options on campus.

-ALL student-planned events, other than SPE’s must register through the Office of Student Programs with an ERF (Event Registration Form).
+ALL student-planned events, other than these smaller in hall happenings must register through the Office of Student Programs with an ERF (Event Registration Form).

-The SPE policies are reviewed and amended periodically to best serve the greater good of the residential community.
-Please contact your Res Life AC/AD with questions, concerns or suggestions.
+Appropriate Common Space Use is defined by Residential Life Guidelines that are periodically reviewed with students to best serve the greater good of the residential community.
+Please contact your Res Life AC (Area Coordinator) with questions, concerns or suggestions.

 - Two Mount Holyoke residents must sign on as the RESPONSIBLE HOSTS.
-Hosts must be residents of the hall in which the event is being held.
+At least one of the Hosts must be a resident of the hall in which the event is being held.

 - All events must adhere to College, state and municipal fire safety standards.